On the maximum of the weighted binomial sum $(1+a)^{-r}\sum_{i=0}^{r}\binom{m}{i}a^{i}$: Log-concavity of

 \section{Log-concavity of $\{\f{r}\}_{r=0}^{m}$}

 Recall that a sequence of nonnegative real numbers $\{x_{i}\}_{i\geq0}$ is \textit{log-concave} if $x_{k}^{2}\geq x_{k-1}x_{k+1}$ for all $k\geq1$, and it is \textit{strongly log concave} if $x_{k}x_{l}\geq x_{k-1}x_{l+1}$ for all $0<k\leq l$.
 In fact, these two notions are equivalent.
 It is also well-known that log-concave sequences of positive numbers are unimodal.
-We use the following simple lemma to show that our sequence $\{\f{r}\}_{r=0}^{m}$ is log-concave, and thus it is unimodal.
+Also, as explained in \cite{brenti1989unimodal}, term-wise (Hadamard) product of nonnegative log-concave finite sequences is log-concave.
+The following simple lemma states that the sequence of partial sums of Hadamard product of two nonnegative log-concave sequences is also log-concave.
+Although likely known, we could not find this result in the literature, so we state it here with proof for completeness.
+We use it to show that our sequence $\{\f{r}\}_{r=0}^{m}$ is log-concave, and thus it is unimodal.